JGN1/ewd-api-labs-2023/README.md

 __Security and authentication for API__

-For the API security and authentication, I sent request to my API to authenticate the user using the following function in `ewd-api-jn-2023`...
+For the API security and authentication, I sent a request to my API to authenticate the user using the following function in `ewd-api-jn-2023`...
 ~~~JavaScript
   export const login = (email, password) => {
     return fetch('/api/accounts/security/token', {